 2. “Natural Desiccated Thyroid Drugs Aren’t FDA-Regulated, They’re Not Consistent, They’re Not Safe, They’re Off the Market, They’re Made from Cows”

 Natural desiccated thyroid (NDT) is prescription thyroid hormone replacement, made from the dried thyroid gland of pigs.
 It’s also known as natural thyroid, thyroid extract, and is available as a generic, or as brands, including Nature-throid, Thyroid WP, Armour, and Erfa.

 It’s shocking how many endocrinologists are misinformed about these drugs.
 Here are the facts:

-- These drugs are regularly checked through rigorous quality-control processes, and are as consistent as other thyroid drugs.
+They regularly check these drugs through rigorous quality-control processes and are as consistent as other thyroid drugs.
 Just as with synthetic levothyroxine drugs (like Synthroid), when inconsistent batches are detected, they are recalled.

-- NDT is not off the market, it’s legally available in the US, Canada, and a number of other countries.
+NDT is not off the market, it’s legally available in the US, Canada, and several other countries.

 3. “Hypothyroidism Doesn’t Cause Weight Gain”

 Many endocrinologists claim that the thyroid, despite being the master gland of metabolism, has nothing to do with weight.
 People with undiagnosed thyroid disease often report substantial weight gain prior to diagnosis, and even after diagnosis, losing weight can become difficult, if not sometimes impossible, for people with hypothyroidism, or after surgery to remove the thyroid gland.
 Endocrinologists often accuse thyroid patients on restrictive diets of “eating too much” and tell marathon runners with thyroid problems that they need to exercise even more to lose weight.
 They don’t understand the complex ways that the thyroid is linked to body weight.